Shipstation: Using Shipstation to import commerce Orders (OUTDATED METHOD)

 NOTE: The steps described below are for a previous and inferior method of importing commerce orders.
 If you are setting up a new commerce integration, please see this page for instructions to setup your Commerce Connection

-Whether you use Shopify, WooCommerce, SquareSpace, or many other Ecommerce platforms, you can easily import your store's orders into RoasterTools via ShipStation.
+Whether you use Shopify, WooCommerce, SquareSpace, or many other Ecommerce platforms, you can import your store's orders into RoasterTools via ShipStation.
 (To see if your store connects with ShipStation, click here.)

 Connecting ShipStation to RoasterTools